Sandhu-WSU/TriSocieties-Amplicon-Workshop/README.md

 Here are the specific steps that you will need to perform in order to complete the tutorial (This assumes that you already have R and R Studio installed):
 1. Download the .fastq.gz files, metadata file, and Amplicon-Workshop.R script provided above
 2. Download the silva_nr99_v138_train_set.fa reference database file here: https://zenodo.org/record/3986799#.X24ykC2z1Bw
-3. Create a folder to house the files for this workshop
-4. Add the .fastq.gz files, meatdata file, R script, and silva database to the newly created folder
-5. Open R Studio and open the R Script
+3. Open R Studio and open the R Script
-6. Set the working directory to wherever the folder is that you created in Step 5
+4. Set the working directory to wherever the folder is that you created in Step 5
-7. Start working from the R Script
+5. Start working from the R Script

 Please note that if you working with an old version of R Studio, then there may be issues with package installation.
 This tutorial was created using R version 4.0.2 and R Studio 1.3.1073.